-The Transform Out Parameters refactoring lets you get rid of out parameters in methods and consequently improves readability of your code.
+This refactoring lets you get rid of out parameters of a method.

 Do one of the following:

-Select the appropriate check boxes nearby the parameters.
-According to the selected check boxes, a new signature is displayed in the Transform to text area.
+- Select the parameters you want to transform.
+According to the selected parameters, a new signature is displayed in the bottom of the refactoring dialog.